kathrinmzl/WanderWallet/README.md

 - Trip and expense data will be stored in Google Sheets to ensure persistence and accessibility across devices

 - The app will handle errors gracefully to prevent crashes (e.g., invalid input)

-- Users will be able to track multiple trips independently (could-have)

 - Expenses can be categorized for better tracking and reporting (could-have)